 Sales Management Tools

 Roadmap to Success

-WRC utilizes a high-capacity e-mail marketing server to send marketing announcements, community updates, and distribute inspirational stories, which inspire residents to embrace new activities and participate in the community programs.
+WRC utilizes a high-capacity email marketing server to send marketing announcements, community updates and distribute inspirational stories that inspire residents to embrace new activities and participate in the community programs.

-From pre-sale community relations to post-sale marketing to prospects, residents and family members, Watermark eMarketing system offers an effective communication medium.
+From presale community relations to post-sale marketing to prospects, residents and family members, Watermark’s e-marketing system offers an effective communication medium.

 Sales by Design

 This pioneering sales system works on the belief that sales is the process of leading prospects through the steps to make the right decision.
 This comprehensive training program gives strategies and tools for understanding buyer motivations, developing referrals, and providing move-in and follow-up customer service.